gm3dmo/gm3dmo/legacy-migration.md

 ### Legacy Migrations

 - Dry run.
 Write out on paper the steps you think you'll need to perform.
-- Minimizde disruption on the legacy machine:
+- Seek to minimize disruption on the legacy machine:
   - Don't try to install software on the legacy machine, it's likely to end up breaking something unexpected and crucial to the operation of the system.
   - Does legacy have enough diskspace for the data dumps you are planning.
 Don't find out by filling the disk and wrecking things.
 - Identify when the best times are to run jobs like data extracts.